Eating beef, pork or lamb with portion sizes 2 ½ ounces per day at the moment and the future probably will not cause negative effects to your health.

 - eating too many burgers

-- harmful effects of burger
+- effects of cheeseburgers on the body

-- negative effects of eating burger
+- side effects of eating burger

-- adverse effects of burger
+- the effects of burger

-- effects of eaying burger
+- what are the ill effects of burger